hafiz-kamilin/iot_knapsack_execution/README.md

-# Auto-Arrangement for the IoT Device's Execution Order
+# Reimagining IoT Scheduling Problem as a Knapsack Problem

 ## Introduction